-As the pandemic has unfolded, U.S. Embassy Tbilisi’s Facebook Page became a digital space for addressing the real-time needs of Georgia, central to which is developing online education.
-“American Story Time” – a digital public diplomacy program launched by the U.S. Embassy Tbilisi in March 2020 – immediately reached its target society by prioritizing manifestly its principal goal – to help Georgian youth learning English as education institutions remained closed and moved online.
-Going live on Facebook – alone or with family members - to read American stories starting from The Lorax by Dr. Seuss to The Gift of Nothing by Patrick McDonnell and more, American diplomats coordinated efforts to spread authentically the image of the United States, its culture and society in the best ways possible.
-In addition of being an enjoying activity, each story time increases understanding of American values.
+As the pandemic has unfolded, the U.S. Embassy Tbilisi’s Facebook Page became a digital space for addressing the real-time needs of Georgia, central to which was the development of online education.
+"American Story Time,” a digital public diplomacy program launched by the U.S. Embassy Tbilisi in March 2020, immediately reached its target society by prioritizing manifestly its principal goal: to help Georgian youth learning English as education institutions remained closed and moved online.
+Going live on Facebook – alone or with family members – to read American stories starting from The Lorax by Dr. Seuss to The Gift of Nothing by Patrick McDonnell and more, American diplomats coordinated efforts to spread authentically the image of the United States, its culture and society in the best ways possible.
+In addition of being an enjoyable activity, each story time increases understanding of American values.
 Showing that reading stories is more than a means to spark a connection with family and friends, this program promoted the role of storytelling in public diplomacy to connect societies.

 On the one hand, this digital public engagement strategy highlights the irreplaceable role of promoting education to widen interaction with a younger audience.
 On the other hand, it reaffirms the centrality of public diplomacy in U.S.-Georgia relations.
 Evidently now more than ever the synchronized actions U.S. public diplomats are taking in Georgia to digitally engage the public will strengthen U.S.-Georgia relations for decades to come.